anejatanu34/PGM/Bayes_Ball/README.md

 Copyright (C) 2015  Sai Vignan K

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is not a free software;If you want to use it please contact me